Karla Jay: Career

 that gave voice to the Radicalesbians, Martha Shelley, and writers such as Rita Mae Brown.
-It was during the 1970s that Jay first heard about the writers Natalie Clifford Barney and Renée Vivien, lesbian members of the American expatriate community in Paris in the 1920s and 1930s.
+It was during the 1970s that Jay first heard about Natalie Clifford Barney and Renée Vivien, two prominent lesbian writers living as expatriates in Paris from the early 1900s.
 Their lives and works became the subject of Jay's doctoral dissertation, published by Indiana University Press as The Amazon and the Page (1988).

 Jay contributed the essay "Confessions of a Worrywart: Ruminations on a Lesbian Feminist Overview" to the anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium (2003), edited by Robin Morgan.

 At the presentation of Pace University's 10th Annual Dyson Distinguished Achievement Awards on April 6, 2006, Jay was honored with the Distinguished Faculty Award.
 She received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle in 2006.

 Jay is featured in the feminist history film She's Beautiful When She's Angry.

 Her papers are held in the Archives & Manuscripts Division of the New York Public Library.